ameistad/haloy/README.md

 > # Initialize in local mode
 > haloyadm init --local-install
 > ```
-> [!WARNING]
+>
-> Non-root installations require your user to be in the `docker` group.
+> ⚠️ Non-root installations require your user to be in the `docker` group.
 Adding your user to the `docker` group gives root-equivalent access, so only do this for trusted users.
 ### 2. Install `haloy` Client
+The next step is to install the `haloy` CLI tool that will interact with the haloy server.

-1. Install the haloy client:
+1. Install `haloy`
     ```bash
     curl -sL https://raw.githubusercontent.com/ameistad/haloy/main/scripts/install-haloy.sh | bash
     ```